Databricks Delta is in Private Preview. Contact your account manager to request access to the Private Preview.

 OPTIMIZE events or optimize ‘/data/events’

-You can also specify interesting columns that are often present in query predicates for your workload, and Delta will use this information to cluster together related records:
+You can also specify interesting columns that are often present in query predicates for your workload, and Databricks Delta uses this information to cluster related records together:

 OPTIMIZE events ZORDER BY eventType, city